Decarbonization of financial markets: a mean-field game approach

 \section{Conclusion}

 In this paper we develop a model for the decarbonization of a large financial market, arising from an equilibrium dynamics involving companies and investors, and built using the analytical framework of mean-field games.
 In our model, emission schedules are stochastic and may change dynamically depending on the firm's own information, the materialization of climate risk and other market-wide or economy-wide factors.
 The model allows us to study the impact of climate risk and of the environmental concern of green investors on the market decarbonization dynamics in a stochastic framework: we can, for example, compute the distribution of aggregate emissions depending on the realization of common risk factors.
 Here, we suppose that there are two representative investors (regular and green) who have access to the same information set.
 In future research, the model could be extended to include many investors with varying degree of greenness and with access to information.
 Equilibrium dynamics will then need to be determined both at the level of companies and at the level of investors, leading to a two-stage mean-field game.
-Another promising direction would be to quantify the speed of convergence of the $n$-firm model to the mean-field setting, to understand how well the mean-field model approximates smaller markets.